 Piñatex utilizes a waste product, creates a secondary source of income for farmers, and has an additional environmental benefit.
 The manufacturing process used creates a biomass that can be converted into fertilizer and bio-gas to be used toward the next harvest.
 Hijosa is striving to create biodegradable, eco-friendly, sustainable products that are also toxic-free.
 Designers concerned about the environment are increasingly embracing this vegan alternative to leather.

 Using the leaves of 16 pineapple plants, (approximately 480 leaves) 1 square meter of material can be produced.
 After collecting the leaves, the fiber is extracted, washed and dried, then purified in the Philippines.
 The fibers are bonded to a mesh base with a corn based polylactic acid to form a non-woven mesh.
 It is finished in Spain or Italy.
-The fabric is not biodegradable and wears much like leather in its breathability and flexibility.
+The plant based fabric is not biodegradable and wears much like leather in its breathability and flexibility.
 Since the product launch in 2015, Piñatex has been used by over 1,000 brands worldwide including H&M and Hilton Hotels.
 Hugo Boss has introduced an entire line of footwear made from Piñatex.

 Coconut Husk: Cocona